 The 5km Kiddie’s Race and Toddler Race will stay around the starting area.
 Children can play on the course obstacles while they wait, and parents can watch and cheer for their little friends and family!

-The day will end with an after-party at the Waterfront Hotel.
+The day will end with an after-party by the River front!